Naked Came the Stranger: Reception

 The book fulfilled McGrady's cynical expectations, and sales soon reached 20,000 copies, whereupon the co-authors decided to go public, in August 1969.
 The male authors gave their confession on The David Frost Show, after being introduced as "Penelope Ashe" and walking out on stage, single file, as the orchestra played the song "A Pretty Girl Is Like a Melody".
 The revelation of the true origins of the book prompted more sales with the book selling approximately 90,000 copies by October 13, 1969.

+The New York Times critiqued in its 3 August 1969 book review, "In the category of erotic fantasy, this one rates about a C. The passing grade is for the author's attempt to twine a few thin strands of humor into her wishful thinking."
 By the end of the year, the book had spent 13 weeks on the New York Times Best-Seller List, although by that time its authorship was common knowledge.
 It is unclear how much of the book's success was due to its content and how much to publicity about its unusual origin.
 Profits from its book sales were equally distributed amongst all 25 contributors.
 As of May 2012, the book's publisher reported the book had sold 400,000 copies.

 In 1970, McGrady published Stranger Than Naked, or How to Write Dirty Books for Fun and Profit, which told the story of the hoax.